Laddoo, bhangra, blood donation mark farm law protest anniversary at Singhu border | Headlines

 - India

-Thousands of them flocked to the site over the last few days, buoyed by the government announcement to repeal the farms laws, to mark the completion of one year of a dogged protest that saw a long dusty patch of the Delhi-Karnal road between Delhi and Sonepat turned into a makeshift town with bamboo huts and all basic amenities one could think of.
+Thousands of them flocked to the site over the last few days, buoyed by the government’s announcement to repeal the farms laws, to mark the completion of one year of a dogged protest that saw a long dusty patch of the Delhi-Karnal road between the national capital and Sonepat turning into a makeshift town with bamboo huts and all basic amenities one could think of.

 Children and elderly, men and women, carried flags of their farmer unions and raised slogans of victory ''Inquilab Zindabad'' and ''Majdoor Kisan Ekta Zindabad'' amid passionate non-stop beating of drums.